 Formatting your in text citations/footnotes and bibliography correctly for your thesis or publication is a chore.
 Reference management software makes it easier and saves you time.
 This introductory session gives an overview of how reference management works, explores the pros and cons of a wide range of reference management packages and gives you the opportunity to try out four different packages so that you can work out which one is best for you.
 The packages included are RefWorks, EndNote, Zotero and Mendeley.

 Who is this session for?
-Postgraduate students, researchers and universty staff.
+Postgraduate students, researchers and university staff.

 Who is this session for?
-All University members and alumni.
+Oxford Students, researchers and other staff.

 - An overview of reference management with Mendeley